military-strategies-and-tactics

 Notable Sieges and Military Engagements

-The true test of the fortress chain came under relentless Mamluk assaults in the 13th century.
-The fall of Safed in 1266 was a major blow.
-Sultan Baybars besieged it with siege towers, catapults, and a massive sapping operation.
-After weeks, the Mamluks undermined a wall and stormed in.
+The Fall of Safed (1266): Baybars besieged Safed with siege towers, catapults, and a massive sapping operation.
+The Templars had reinforced the castle with a double wall, but the Mamluks dug tunnels under the outer defenses.
+After weeks, they undermined a wall and stormed in.
 The Templar garrison, promised safe passage if they surrendered, were massacred after the gates opened.
 Baybars then razed the fortress and defiled the chapel—a psychological blow to the order.
+The fall of Safed demonstrated that even the most advanced fortifications could fall to determined siegecraft.

 Legacy and Modern Remains